 For sagittal craniosynostosis, treatment is best delivered at a specialist centre where a multidisciplinary team approach can be taken.
 The multidisciplinary team will usually comprise craniofacial (skull and face) surgeons, neuro (brain) surgeons, ophthalmologists (eye specialists), geneticists and speech and language therapists with other specialists brought in as needed.

 In many cases, initial skull re-shaping surgery takes place within the first months of life.
-There are different types of surgery depending on the age of the child at diagnosis – the team will discuss the options.
+There are different types of surgery depending on the age of your child at diagnosis – the team will discuss the options with you.